CurtisNewbie/ChatApp/README.md

 # ChatApp

-Build a Chat app to learn WebSocket
+A simple chat app that is powered by Quarkus and Angular.
+I am building this app to learn WebSocket.

 ## Use Guide

-Download the one in RELEASE, which is a bundled verion that contains both the Quarkus Backend and the Angular Frontend.
+Download the latest build in RELEASE, which is a bundled verion that contains both the Quarkus Backend and the Angular Frontend.
 Run the executable as follows:

     java -jar chatapp-1.0.0-SNAPSHOT-runner.jar